Millennium Actress: Critical reception

 Millennium Actress was favorably received by critics, gaining a 93% "fresh" rating at Rotten Tomatoes.
 Los Angeles Times critic Kenneth Turan said of the film "as a rumination on the place movies have in our personal and collective subconscious, Millennium Actress fascinatingly goes where films have not often gone before".
 Kevin M. Williams of the Chicago Tribune gave the movie 4 stars and put his feelings for the film this way: "A piece of cinematic art.
-It’s modern day Japanese animation at its best […] It's animated, but it's human and will touch the soul of anyone who has loved deeply".
+It's modern day Japanese animation at its best [...]
+It's animated, but it's human and will touch the soul of anyone who has loved deeply".
 In February 2004, Cinefantastique listed the anime as one of the "10 Essential Animations", stating that it "represents a new maturity for anime, one where the technical achievements of 40 years are finally put at the full service of an emotionally rich story."

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 306.

 Awards

 Millennium Actress received the Grand Prize in the Japan Agency of Cultural Affairs Media Arts Festival, tying with Spirited Away.
 Additionally, it won the awards of Best Animation Film and Fantasia Ground-Breaker at the 2001 Fantasia Film Festival.
 It was awarded the Feature Film Award at the 8th Animation Kobe.
 The movie took home the prestigious Ofuji Noburo Award at the 2002 Mainichi Film Awards, and was honored with the Orient Express Award at the 2001 Festival de Cine de Sitges in Spain.
 The film was nominated for four Annie Awards in 2004, including Outstanding Direction and Writing.
 It was also promoted by its studio as a contender for the 2003 Academy Award for Best Animated Feature, but it was not nominated.